Which states don’t have a franchise tax in 2026?

 Ohio None Commercial Activity Tax (CAT) — 0.26% on gross receipts above $1 million Central logistics location, clear CAT apportionment rules

-Oklahoma None Corporate income tax (4% as of 2025); franchise tax repealed after 2023 Low annual fees, straightforward compliance
+Oklahoma None Corporate income tax (4% as of 2025); franchise tax repealed effective tax year 2024 Low annual fees, straightforward compliance

-Oregon None* Corporate excise tax (6.6%–7.6% on income apportioned to Oregon); minimum tax based on Oregon sales No separate franchise tax, transparent compliance, low annual report fees
+Oregon Privilege tax* Corporate excise tax (6.6%–7.6% on income apportioned to Oregon); minimum tax based on Oregon sales; separate Corporate Activity Tax (CAT) on gross receipts No separate franchise tax by name, transparent compliance, low annual report fees

 South Dakota None No corporate or personal income tax; bank franchise tax for financial institutions; sales/tourism taxes One of the lowest overall tax burdens, minimal annual report fees